 When it comes to reliability, UPS tops the chart.
 With their Time and Cost calculator, you can simply enter origin and destination and see how much different kinds of services will cost you, and by when you can expect delivery.
-UPS’s tracking system has also received several accolades, and for some of their services, the offer a money back guarantee if the shipment is not delivered on time.
+UPS’s tracking system has also received several accolades, and for some of their services, they offer a money-back guarantee if the shipment is not delivered on time.

 - UPS can provide you with packaging material at an extra cost.
 It also accepts your own packaging material.

-- With features such as On-Call pickup and On-Route pickup, it may be less of a hassle for you to get your shipments picked up by them.
+- With features such as On-Call pickup and On-Route pickup, it may be less of a hassle to let them pick up the shipments.

 FedEx for the best service

-- Packaging can be done in-house, but the boxes need to be in great condition.
+- You can do the packaging in-house, but the boxes need to be in great condition.
 For boxes larger in volume than weight, dimensional pricing applies.

-- Dimensional pricing is calculated differently for different addresses.
+- Shippers calculate dimensional pricing differently for different addresses.

 Orders Fulfilled By Amazon

-If Amazon is responsible for shipping and delivering your items on time, these are the dates they insist on for them to seamlessly get your parcels across to customers.
+If Amazon is responsible for shipping and delivering your items on time, here’s what you should know:

 - For Black Friday and Cyber Monday, your inventory needs to reach a fulfillment center no later than 9th November 2016.